Chiswick School: History

 In 1973, some of the buildings at Staveley Road had to be closed as they were made of brittle high alumina cement.
 The school was forced to operate with a "village of huts"; Hands maintained school morale with a production of The Gondoliers by Gilbert and Sullivan.
 He retired the headship in 1975 after suffering a series of heart attacks.
 Dame Helen Metcalf was the school's headteacher from 1988 to 2001, providing strong and emotionally intelligent leadership.
 Sometime after 1978 the school was renamed Chiswick Community School; the name reverted to Chiswick School when it became an academy on 1 March 2012.
-Today, the North Eastern block from the original girls' school still remains.